-Psilocybe subcubensis was found by Mexican mycologist Gaston Guzmán and was not described until 1978.
-It is macroscopically undistinguishable to P.cubensis, the specimen collected in cuba in 1904, with which it shares a similar moderately active potency.
+Psilocybe subcubensis is a moderately active magic mushroom that was found by Mexican mycologist Gaston Guzmán and was not described until 1978.
+It is macroscopically undistinguishable to P.cubensis, the species collected in Cuba in 1904, also commonly known as Golden Tops.

 Nonetheless, in the world of magic mushrooms, this dung-loving specie is loved by both consumers and growers.